xWinuX/edwinbaumann.com/content/projects/split-engine/_locales/en.md

 # Split Engine
 Split Engine is a game engine written in C++ with Vulkan as its graphics API.
-I created it to prepare for my bachelor's s thesis and to deepen my understanding of C++ in addition to learning Vulkan, building upon my previous experience with OpenGL from my last game engine.
+I created it to prepare for my bachelor's thesis and to deepen my understanding of C++ in addition to learning Vulkan, building upon my previous experience with OpenGL from my last game engine.
 (See project C++ Game Engine for more info on that.)